rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

 #### Internal private helper operations:
    1. ***siftDown*** -> moves a value down in the heap (move a value rightwards in the list) to restore heap condition / property.
    2. ***siftUp*** -> moves a value up in the heap (move a value leftwards in th list) to restore heap condition / property.
    3. ***buildHeap / heapify*** -> creates a heap out of the given list of comparable values.
-Sifting down is performed only on the 'non-leaf values / parent values(values that have both children or one child,) in which the formula ***(lengthOfList ~/ 2) - 1*** is used to to determine the number of non-leaf values,which will be used to loop through the list in reverse, starting from the last non-leaf value to the first non-leaf value.Build heap has a time complexity of O(log n) as compared to time complexity of O(n log n) if sifting up was used.
+Sifting down is performed only on the 'non-leaf values / parent values(values that have both children or one child,) in which the formula ***(lengthOfList ~/ 2) - 1*** is used to determine the number of non-leaf values, which will be used to loop through the list in reverse, starting from the last non-leaf value to the first non-leaf value.
+Build heap has a time complexity of O(log n) as compared to time complexity of O(n log n) if sifting up was used.
    4. ***leftChildIndex*** -> returns the leftChild's index of the parent's value.
 This index can be determined by the formula ***2i + 1***, where i is the index of the parent.
    5. ***rightChildIndex*** -> returns the rightChild's index of the parent's value.
 This index can be determined by the formula ***2i + 2***, where i is the index of the parent.
    6. ***parentIndex*** -> returns the parent index given either left or right child's index.
 This index can be determined by the formula ***(i - 1) ~/2***, where i is the index representing either the left or right child's index.